Minimal Supersolutions of Convex BSDEs under Constraints: Introduction

 Before we continue, let us briefly discuss the existing literature on the subject.
 Ever since the seminal paper \citet{peng01}, an extensive amount of work has been done in the field of BSDEs, resulting in such important contributions as for instance \citet{karoui01}, \citet{kobylanski01} or \citet{briand03}.
-We refer the reader to \citet{peng99} or \citet{CSTP} for a more thourough treatment of the literature concerning solutions and in particular supersolutions of BSDEs.
-There are many works dealing with optimization or (super-)replication under constraints, see for instance \citet{CvitanicKarat01}, \citet{JouiniKallal01} or \citet{BroadieCvitanic01} and references therein, but the notion of gamma constraints in the context of superhedging was introduced in \citet{SonTouz02}. ~Therein, the authors identify the superreplication cost as the solution to a variational inequality. ~In \citet{CherSonTouz}, the aforementioned problem is solved in a multi-dimensional setting and the superreplication price is characterized as the unique viscosity solution of a nonstandard partial differential equation, whereas in \citet{CherSonTouz02} the authors treat the related system of BSDEs and SDEs in a more abstract fashion.
-Compare also the more recent work \citet{SonTouzZhang} for a dual characterization of the superreplication problem.\\
+We refer the reader to \citet{peng99} or \citet{CSTP} for a more thorough treatment of the literature concerning solutions and in particular supersolutions of BSDEs.
+There are many works dealing with optimization or (super-)replication under constraints, see for instance \citet{CvitanicKarat01}, \citet{JouiniKallal01} or \citet{BroadieCvitanic01} and references therein, but the notion of gamma constraints in the context of superhedging was introduced in \citet{SonTouz02} and then studied in a multi-dimensional setting in \citet{CherSonTouz}.
+We would also like to refer the reader to \citet{CherSonTouz02}, where the authors treat the related system of BSDEs and SDEs in a more abstract fashion, whereas the more recent work \citet{SonTouzZhang} provides a dual characterization of the superreplication problem.\\

 The remainder of this paper is organized as follows.
 Setting and notations are specified in Section \ref{sec01}.
 A precise definition of supersolutions under gamma and delta constraints is then given in Section \ref{sec02}, along with existence and stability results.
 We conclude this work with duality results in Section \ref{sec023}.